 Ensuring the scan head is in the proper focus distance from the material is vital when attempting to optimize output.
-An out of focus laser beam will prevent the 1064 nm beam from properly marking the material regardless of parameter setting during normal operation.
+An out of focus laser beam will prevent the 1064 nm beam from properly marking the material regardless of parameter setting.
 The following instructions will assist with obtaining focus: